-The independent non-executive directors do not participate in the day-to-day management of the Company and do not engage in any business dealing or other relationships with the Group (other than in situations permitted by the applicable regulations) in order to ensure that they remain truly capable of exercising independent judgement and act in the best interests of the Company and its shareholders.
+The independent non-executive directors do not participate in the day-to-day management of the Group and do not engage in any business dealing or other relationships with the Group (other than in situations permitted by the applicable regulations) in order to ensure that they remain truly capable of exercising independent judgement and act in the best interests of the Company and its shareholders.

-Each of the independent non-executive directors has made a confirmation of independence pursuant to rule 3.13 of the Listing Rules.
-On May 23, 2023, the Nomination and Governance Committee conducted an annual review of the independence of all independent non-executive directors of the Company for FY2022/23.
+Each of the independent non-executive directors has made a confirmation of independence to the Company.
+On May 22, 2024, the Nomination and Governance Committee conducted an annual review of the independence of all independent non-executive directors of the Company for FY2023/24.
 Having taken into account the factors as set out in rule 3.13 of the Listing Rules in assessing the independence of independent non-executive directors, the Nomination and Governance Committee (with the relevant committee member abstaining from voting on the resolutions concerning his/her own independence) concluded that all of the independent non-executive directors satisfied the criteria of independence as set out in the Listing Rules.
-The diagram below shows the independence weighting of the Board and the Board Committees as of March 31, 2023 and the date of this annual report.
+With support of the Nomination and Governance Committee's review on the independence of all the independent non-executive directors through the independence assessment process as set out in page 73, the Company confirmed that all the independent non-executive directors are independent.

-In addition, the Nomination and Governance Committee affirmed that all independent non-executive directors of the Company provided a strong independent element on the Board, were free from any business or other relationship which could materially interfere with the exercise of their judgement, and remained independent for FY2022/23.
+The Nomination and Governance Committee affirmed that all independent non-executive directors of the Company provided a strong independent element on the Board, were free from any business or other relationship which could materially interfere with the exercise of their judgement, and remained independent for FY2023/24.
+The diagram below shows the independence weighting of the Board and the Board Committees as of March 31, 2024 and the date of this annual report.